Things To Do In Athens, Greece

 As the capital of Greece, one out of every three Greeks (the people from Greece) lives here.

-It’s super easy to get around, and within a small area, there is SO much to see and do!
+It’s super easy to get around, and there is SO much to see and do within a small area!

-We highly recommend at least two full days here then you can head to the islands.
+We highly recommend spending at least two full days here before heading to the islands.
 Stay downtown so you can walk everywhere.

 It may look like a long list, but it’s doable in 2 days!